Khartoum Place

 Khartoum Place is a pedestrianised city square in the Auckland CBD, New Zealand.
 The square, protected by several mature trees, is located between Lorne Street and Kitchener Street, and provides a stairway connection between the two street levels.

 In 1993, in honour of the centenary of women's suffrage in New Zealand, a painted 2000–tile memorial and waterfall dedicated to Auckland's and New Zealand women's suffrage movement was installed in the stairway.
-The artist Claudia Pond Eyley and ceramicist Jan Morrison choose the Auckland-based suffragists depicted in the memorial.
+The artist Claudia Pond Eyley and ceramicist Jan Morrison chose the Auckland-based suffragists depicted in the memorial.
 The women featured in the lower and main section include (from left):